DATA PROCESSING AGREEMENT

 2.8 Data Protection Impact Assessment: If Processor believes or becomes aware that its processing of the Data is likely to result in a high risk to the data protection rights and freedoms of individuals, it shall promptly inform Client of the same.
 Processor shall provide Client with all such reasonable and timely assistance as Client may require in order to conduct a data protection impact assessment and, if necessary, consult with its relevant data protection authority.

 2.9 Security incidents: Upon becoming aware of a Security Incident, Processor shall inform Client without undue delay (and, in any event, within 32 hours) and shall provide such timely information and cooperation as Client may require in order for Client to fulfil its data breach reporting obligations under (and in accordance with the timeliness required by) Applicable Data Protection Law and relevant contractual obligations owed by Client to its subscribers.
 Processor shall cooperate with Client in taking all appropriate measures and actions as are necessary to remedy or mitigate the effects of the Security Incident, shall manage and modify its systems to remedy or mitigate such Security Incident and the likelihood of future similar Security Incidents, and shall keep Client informed of all developments in connection with the Security Incident.
 Processor shall not notify any third parties of a Security Incident affecting the Data unless and to the extent that: (a) Client has agreed to such notification, and/or (b) notification is required to be made by Processor under Applicable Data Protection Laws.
-For the avoidance of doubt, Processor shall have the right to comply with the terms of its contracts with other customers with respect to their data.

 2.10 Deletion or return of Data: Upon termination or expiry of the DPA, Processor shall (at Client's request) destroy all Data (including all copies of the Data) in its possession or control (including any Data subcontracted to a third party for processing); provided, however, that customer data (including Data) may be retained on backup for a period of up to eighteen (18) months for legal and compliance purposes.
 Notwithstanding the foregoing, Processor shall not reduce the security measures at any time until such Data is permanently deleted.